 Fujifilm X10 versus Fujifilm X30

-The Fujifilm X10 and the Fujifilm X30 are two digital cameras that were revealed to the public, respectively, in September 2011 and August 2014.
+The Fujifilm X10 and the Fujifilm X30 are two digital cameras that were announced, respectively, in September 2011 and August 2014.
 Both the X10 and the X30 are fixed lens compact cameras that are equipped with a 2/3 sensor.
 Both cameras offer a resolution of 12 megapixel.

-An illustration of the physical size and weight of the Fujifilm X10 and the Fujifilm X30 is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The side-by-side display below illustrates the physical size and weight of the Fujifilm X10 and the Fujifilm X30.
+Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X10 – represents 100 percent across all the size and weight measures).
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X10 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X30 is somewhat larger (5 percent) than the Fujifilm X10.
 Moreover, the X30 is markedly heavier (21 percent) than the X10.
 In this context, it is worth noting that neither the X10 nor the X30 are weather-sealed.